Pizza Dough

 Re-cover and rest an additional 45ish minutes, until near doubled.
 Preheat the oven to 550F with an inverted cast iron skillet on a middle-low rack while proofing.

 Spoon a few tablespoons of tomato sauce onto the dough and spread out with the back of the spoon.
 Aim for half red, half translucent, with no white dough showing through.
-Add additional pizza toppings, and top with 2oz low moisture mozzarella cheese, 1oz Parmesan, a scant drizzle of olive oil (for flavor not fat) and salt and pepper (go easy, the sauce may have salt.)
-Optionally top with some combination of red pepper flakes, oregano, and garlic powder.
+Sprinkle pizza with salt - go easy, the sauce may have salt - and optionally some combination of black pepper, red pepper flakes, oregano, and garlic powder.